GBM from Mesa-25.1.2

 Introduction to GBM

-The GBM [7] library provides API functions for graphical rendering and is supplied by Mesa.
+The GBM [6] library provides API functions for graphical rendering and is supplied by Mesa.
 Most drivers on Linux distributions come from Mesa, so GBM will get installed along those drivers.
-With the NVIDIA-575.51.02 driver, it's a different story.
-That driver still depends on the GBM library.
-You will not need to install Mesa-25.1.0.
-If you are not installing NVIDIA, skip to SPIRV-Headers-1.4.313.0 and keep going till you reach Mesa-25.1.0 to get a complete installation of drivers and other libraries.
+On the other hand, NVIDIA-575.57.08 does not need the full Mesa stack, but it still needs the GBM library.
+As such, you can install just what you need.
+You will not need to install the full Mesa-25.1.2 stack if you want to install NVIDIA-575.57.08, but you can if you so choose.
+It can be a good idea to do so as to have a fallback (Zink Gallium3D + Nouveau Vulkan).
+If you are not installing NVIDIA, skip to SPIRV-Headers-1.4.313.0 and keep going till you reach Mesa-25.1.2 to get a complete installation of drivers and other libraries.

 [Note]